Reference Knowledgeable Network for Machine Reading Comprehension: RekNet

-where $i \in (1, ..., n)$ and $P$ represents the probability of each candidate answer.
+where $i \in (1, ..., n)$ and $\mathcal{P}$ represents the probability of each candidate answer.

-Another element $R$ is utilized in our proposed \emph{RekNet}, which is implemented as the critical information span (named as \emph{Reference Span}) for each question.
-We combine the co-occurrence information of all candidate answers $A$ with original question $Q$, generating enriched question $Q'$ for \emph{RekNet}.
+Another element $R$ is employed in our proposed \emph{RekNet}, which is implemented as the critical information span (named as \emph{Reference Span}) for each question.
+Furthermore, we combine the co-occurrence information of all candidate answers $A$ with the original question $Q$, generating enriched question $Q'$ for \emph{RekNet}.
 Therefore, \emph{RekNet} defines multi-choice MRC tasks to a quadruple $(P, Q', R, A)$ instead.